-- · Minor editorial changes or updates to this RPTP - Fare level and structure changes - The addition, removal or amendment of any matter that has already been the subject of public consultation or otherwise consulted on in accordance with Section 125 of the LTMA - The addition, removal, or amendment of policies or objectives required to maintain consistency with any other plan, policy or directive of regional council or central government - · The addition, removal or amendment of individual units, including trial units, consistent with the RLTP - Minor changes to service descriptions after a service review, for example changes to the frequency and hours of a service that result in the same, or better level of service - · Changes to the descriptions of services or service groupings following a service review, provided there is no significant increase in cost.
+- The addition, removal, or amendment of policies or objectives required to maintain consistency with any other plan, policy or directive of regional council or central government. - The addition, removal or amendment of individual units, including trial units, consistent with the RLTP. - Minor changes to service descriptions after a service review, for example changes to the frequency and hours of a service that result in the same, or better level of service. - Changes to the descriptions of services or service groupings following a service review, provided there is no significant increase in cost.